 Layering baby’s sleepwear based on the temperature of the room

-No matter the season, what matters most when dressing your baby for sleep is the temperature of the room he’ll be sleeping in.
+No matter the season, what matters most when dressing your baby for sleep is the temperature of the room they’ll be sleeping in.

 Now for the third way to determine how warmly to dress your baby for sleep:

 All guidelines aside, every baby is different.
-It’s important to check your own baby to make sure he is neither too hot or too cold.
+It’s important to check your own baby to make sure they are neither too hot or too cold.

 It may take some trial and error to determine which combination of sleepwear works best for keeping your baby comfortably warm at night.

-Note: Don’t worry about your baby’s head or extremities being cold as these are poor indications of his actual temperature.
-(Babies have poor circulation).
+Note: Don’t worry about your baby’s head or extremities being cold as these are poor indications of their actual temperature.

 Is it safe to use a swaddle blanket to keep your baby warm?

-Swaddling is a great way to keep a newborn warm and cozy; however, it’s not safe for babies past a certain age and developmental stage.
+Swaddling is a great way to keep a newborn warm and cozy; however, it isn’t safe for babies past a certain age and developmental stage.

-“Parents should stop swaddling as soon as their baby shows any signs of trying to roll over.
-Many babies start working on rolling at around 2 months of age.”
+The AAP advises parents to stop swaddling “as soon as their baby shows any signs of trying to roll over”, which often happens around 2 months.

-Because if a swaddled infant rolls onto his stomach, the risk of death is high.
+Because according to the AAP, if a swaddled infant rolls onto their stomach, the risk of death is high.